Mercateo/rust-for-node-developers/setup/README.md

 Now we will install [Rusty Code](https://github.com/saviorisdead/RustyCode) the Rust extension for VS Code.
 Just open VS Code, press `⌘P` (Quick Open) and type `ext install RustyCode`.
 Click on _Rusty Code_.

 After that we need to install [Racer](https://github.com/phildawes/racer).
 This is used by Rusty Code to get code completion for Rust.
 You can install Racer easily with Rusts package manager called Cargo, which was installed alongside with Rust.
-I'll introduce you to Cargo in more detail in a later chapter.
-For now you can install Racer with the following command.
-It will be installed _globally_ by default (- if you used `rustup` to install Rust it should be installed to `~/.cargo`):
+I'll introduce you to Cargo in more detail in the chapter about [package manager](../package-manager/README.md).
+For now you can install Racer with the following command:

 ```bash
 $ cargo install racer
 ```

+Unlike npm the `install` command always installs packages _globally_ (e.g. to `~/.cargo`, if you used `rustup`) and only packages which are used as a command line tool.

 You also need [rustfmt](https://github.com/rust-lang-nursery/rustfmt) so Rusty Code can format your Rust code.
 We'll use Cargo for this, too: